Blackstone explores sale of Anthos Therapeutics -sources

 Cambridge, Massachusetts-based Anthos' most advanced product, a monoclonal antibody called abelacimab, is intended for patients with atrial fibrillation who do not respond well to other anticoagulants because of heavy bleeding.

-Over 37 million people worldwide are diagnosed with atrial fibrillation, a heart malfunction that can lead to strokes or other deadly events, Anthos said last month, citing research studies.
+Over 37 million people worldwide are diagnosed with atrial fibrillation, Anthos said last month, citing research studies.
+The heart rhythm disorder significantly increases the risk of stroke.

 Blackstone is working with investment bankers to explore a sale of Anthos, the sources said, cautioning that no deal is certain and requesting anonymity because the matter is confidential.

+Blackstone's global head of private equity, Joseph Baratta, confirmed in an interview on CNBC later on Monday that the New York-based buyout firm was looking at cashing out on Anthos when asked about Reuters' story.

+"That may be something we look to bring in a partner to sell, yes," Baratta said.

-Anthos has licensed from Novartis an antibody used in the development of its blood thinners and granted it a minority stake.
+Anthos licensed from Novartis an antibody used in the development of its blood thinners and granted the Swiss drugmaker a minority stake.

-Major players in the blood thinner drug space include Bristol-Myers Squibb BMY.N and Pfizer's PFE.N Eliquis and Bayer's BAYGn.DE Xarelto.
+Leading bloodthinners used to treat atrial fibrillation patients include Eliquis from Bristol Myers Squibb BMY.N and Pfizer PFE.N and Bayer's BAYGn.DE Xarelto.

 ((David.Carnevali@thomsonreuters.com;))